giannifontanot/simplilearn-project3-sporty-shoes/README.md

 ![Status Stable](https://img.shields.io/badge/Status-Stable-blue)
 [![MIT License](https://img.shields.io/badge/License-MIT%20License-brightgreen)](https://github.com/tterb/atomic-design-ui/blob/master/LICENSEs)
 # Sporty Shoes - Backend Application
-This is a SpringBoot backend application, and its purpose is to manage the inventory of a store, along with the client's information, and their purchases.
+Sporty Shoes is a SpringBoot backend application, and its purpose is to manage the inventory of a store, along with the client's information, and their purchases.
 ## Table of Contents
 - Sporty Shoes
 	* [Installation](#installation)